iSaluki/phhs6/content/sixth/CompSci/Programming/Graphs.md

 - Then the right branch
 - Then the root

-- Effects:
+- Uses:
 	- delete

 ![[sixth/CompSci/Programming/img/Pasted image 20230704145502.png]]

 - Process is different depending upon what the program is doing
-- When moving down a tree, you effectively create subtrees, which have their own root.
+- When moving down a tree, you effectively create sub-trees, which have their own root.
 You use this to repeat the traversal process down the tree.